smithblack-0/jax_validation/docs/dev/brainstorm.rst

 reuse the TensorValidator we saw earlier again and again, applying it to each subnode.

-A special constructor argument can shut this off

 **Specs**

 Schema is a dataclass.
 It contains two fields:

 - Schema: The PyTree representing the schema.
-- Broadcast: A bool, whether or not to schema broadcast.
-Default true.

 **Function: make_schema**